 Late last year, Guide Dogs SA/NT conducted a special research project for children who had issues with balance and gait, due to their vision loss.

-Our Vision Services team developed a unique program where a group of children worked closely with our dogs, and dog simulator called 'Buddy' to walk confidently and straight.
+Our Vision Services team developed a unique program where a group of children worked closely with our dogs, and dog simulator called 'Buddy'.